a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

   </div>
 </div>

-There really isn't anything else to say about how the `info_url` attribute is parsed since we already covered using a pre-defined `input` type when we used the `email` type in [Part 3](/series/flask_api_tutorial/part-3/#auth-reqparser-request-parser).
-Don't worry, the next item that we need to parse is more complex than any we have encountered thus far.
+There really isn't anything else to say about how the `info_url` attribute is parsed since we already covered using a pre-defined `input` type when we used the `email` type as part of the `auth_reqparser` in [Part 3](/series/flask_api_tutorial/part-3/#auth-reqparser-request-parser).
+Let's move on to the final attribute that we need to parse from the request data.

 #### `deadline` Argument

 {{< highlight python "linenos=table,linenostart=23" >}}def future_date(date_str):
-    """Validation logic for future_date.

-    Return datetime value if dateutil.parser correctly parsed input string AND if parsed_date is greater than or equal to today's date, raise an excaption if validation fails.
-    """
+    """Validate a string is formatted correctly as a datetime value that is not in the past."""
     try:
         parsed_date = parser.parse(date_str)
     except ValueError: